What is the Town doing to manage the threat of wild fires?

 The updated pdf Wildfire Mitigation Strategy (3.45 MB) provides a road map for FireSmart activities for the town 2018 - 2022 and includes an updated hazard assessment, wildland fuel type, wildfire behaviour potential maps, vegetation management options and twelve recommendations for each of the seven FireSmart disciplines (vegetation management, development, public education, legislation, inter-agency cooperation, cross-training, and emergency planning).

-In addition to the Wildfire Mitigation Strategy, a wildfire preparedness guide is currently being produced that will be ready for tactical operations in time for the 2018 fire season.
+In addition to the Wildfire Mitigation Strategy, a tactical wildfire preparedness guide has been produced for firefighters.

 - Before having an open fire please check to make sure there is not a fireban in our area at Fire Bans and Advisories or www.albertafirebans.ca